SBA Loan Processing Time: How Long Does the Process Take?

 How Does The SBA Loan Process Work?

-Step 1: First and foremost, you’ll collect the appropriate documents and apply for the loan.
+Step 1: You’ll collect the appropriate documents and submit your SBA loan application.
 This part of the process can take anywhere from one to 30 days.

-Step 2: Next, the loan officer will review your application and underwrite the loan within 10 to 14 days.
+Step 2: The loan officer will review your application and underwrite the loan within 10 to 14 days.

-Step 3: Then, the lender will hopefully approve your loan and send you a commitment letter.
+Step 3: The lender will hopefully approve your loan and send you a commitment letter.
 You can expect this step to take between 10 to 21 days.

-Step 4: Last but not least, the lender will close on the loan in about seven to 14 days.
+Step 4: In the final step, the SBA lender will close on the loan in about seven to 14 days.

 Rest assured, the lender will communicate with you throughout the process and inform you of any hurdles that may cause delays.